Developer views on key technologies and innovations across web, desktop, and mobile

 Download our eBook and get all the essentials and best practices including:

 In this ebook we are addressing the top challenges we’ve seen teams and organization face when scaling Agile.
 They are related to collaboration, measurements, implementation of best practices, and managing multiple concurrent projects.

 We also take a closer look on how the proper tool can help you deal with each of those aspects.

 Do you stick to the default ASP.NET controls because you doubt the productivity gains of third-party controls?
 Telerik Developer Evangelist, Jeff Fritz, gave himself a challenge: build the same application by allocating 30 minutes to working with the default Visual Studio toolset and 30 minutes to Telerik UI for ASP.NET AJAX.
 He then compared the results based on how much functionality he implemented and the amount of code he had to write.
 The productivity gap may surprise you.

-Kendo UI, a division of Telerik, surveyed over 4,000 software developers worldwide in the period between September 5th and September 26th of 2012 regarding their usage, attitudes and expectations surrounding HTML5 and its adoption for development initiatives.
+Progress surveyed over 4,000 software developers worldwide between September 5 - 26, 2012 regarding their usage, attitudes and expectations surrounding HTML5 and its adoption for development initiatives.